 I loved the idea, but the bird seemed too big, the shape didn’t blend in, and the turquoise color was a little off.

-Looking around the living room, the previous grey tray with the ceramic vases in 4 shades of blue and green was sitting on the breakfast room table.
+Looking around the living room, a grey tray with ceramic vases in four shades of blue and green was sitting on the breakfast room table.
 Would those work?

-I added my stack of coffee table books for my second major element.
-The top book was Reese Witherspoon’s Whiskey in a Teacup, one of my favorites.
+I added a stack of coffee table books for my second major element.
+The top book was Reese Witherspoon’s Whiskey in a Teacup, one of my favorite books.
 Unfortunately, the bright pink didn’t work with the books on the tray.

 Now my coffee table had all the essential elements for a beautiful, but simple focal point in our living room.
 What do you think?
 The next area in our living room to style will be our mantle.

 The overall look of our coffee table is simple, colorful, right in scale, and combines different materials in a coherent way.

 Would you like a checklist to help you style your own coffee table?
 Here are 11 tips to style your coffee table and all the notes from this post for you to keep.
 Just click on the graphic below to sign up to receive it.
 My treat.

 Please PIN this coffee table styling post for guidance.